 Bash performs the expansion by executing command and replacing the command substitution with the standard output of the command, with any trailing newlines deleted.
 Embedded newlines are not deleted, but they may be removed during word splitting.
-The command substitution \$(cat file) can be replaced by the equivalent but faster \$(< file).
+The command substitution (cat file) can be replaced by the equivalent but faster (file).

-When the old-style backquote form of substitution is used, backslash retains its literal meaning except when followed by , , or .
-The first backquote not preceded by a backslash terminates the command substitution.
-When using the (command) form, all characters between the parentheses make up the command; none are treated specially.
+When the old-style backquote form of substitution is used, backslash retains its literal meaning except when followed by , , all characters between the parentheses make up the command; none are treated specially.